ayush-sri323/web-crawling-grp/README.md

    #To run the server
    go run main.go

+### Client
-3. Navigate to client directory:
+3.Now on different terminal Navigate to client directory:

    ```bash
    cd client